ujihisa/vanrb-ruby192/slides.md

 `system` or \`\` operator lacked some important functionalities.

-* Ruby is a good shell script (Rakefile!)
+* Ruby is a good shell script (Rakefile!),
-* Ruby has some process handling functionalities
+* Ruby has some file/process handling methods,
 * But..
     * You couldn't retrieve the output or error of `system`
     * You could run a command asynchronously with `system` with "&", but couldn't kill the process directly